andres-lowrie/lang/docs/content/docs/functions/_index.md

 #### Order of operations / precedence

-_lang_ is left associative, in order to make not so, you have to use parenthesis
+_lang_ is left associative, in order to make it not so, you have to use parenthesis

 ```